-- Your child quickly turns off the monitor to hide what they were viewing when you walk by.
+- Your child turns off the screen to hide what they are viewing when you walk by

 - Never agree to meet with a stranger in person

-Make sure to spend time with your child online and know what they're actually searching for.
-Also, when your child is offline, continue talking with them about what they have been doing online.
+Make sure to spend time with your child online and know the content of what they're actually searching.
+When your child is offline, continue talking with them about their online activities.

-You might also consider talking with your kid about what is acceptable for them to be doing online.
+You might also consider talking with your child about acceptable online behavior.
 Acceptable uses of computer time might include the following: